ZJU-PLP/astar/README.markdown

-# A simple a-star implementation
+A small and very simplistic RTS-game